 Because of her long, distinguished career as a leader in Chicago’s Real Estate industry and for her advocacy of the advancement of women in Real Estate, Roosevelt University conferred upon her an honorary Doctorate of Humane Letters, Honoris Causa at the May 9, 2015 commencement where she also presented the commencement address.

-Goldie has received the following awards: The Legend Award, Food Depository, 2018; CREW Network Woman of Vision, 2016; CREW Network Impact Award – Career Advancement for Women, 2012; Chicago Association of Realtors Hall of Fame, 2011; Lifetime Achievement Award, Roosevelt University, 2010; Distinguished Women’s Award, Northwood University, 2010; Strategic Philanthropist of the Year Award, Commercial Real Estate Women, 2008; Entrepreneur of the Year Award, YMCA, 1989; and Broker of the Year, Chicago Sun-Times, 1988.
+Goldie has received the following awards: University of Wisconsin Graaskamp Innovator Award, 2021; The Legend Award, Food Depository, 2018; CREW Network Woman of Vision, 2016; CREW Network Impact Award – Career Advancement for Women, 2012; Chicago Association of Realtors Hall of Fame, 2011; Lifetime Achievement Award, Roosevelt University, 2010; Distinguished Women’s Award, Northwood University, 2010; Strategic Philanthropist of the Year Award, Commercial Real Estate Women, 2008; Entrepreneur of the Year Award, YMCA, 1989; and Broker of the Year, Chicago Sun-Times, 1988.